EcrituresNumeriques/stylo/docs/en_EN/pages/firststeps.md

 ![Nouvel article](uploads/images/Create.png)

-During this process, you can also add tags to the article by clicking on the button
+During this process, you can also choose the tags related to the article

 ![Add Tags](uploads/images/AddTag.png)